yezero/sandstorm/docs/developing/powerbox.md

 * `capnp eval`: This says that we want to "evaluate" a constant declared in a `.capnp` file, and output its value.
-* `-I/opt/sandstorm/latest/usr/include`: This tells the `capnp` tool to look for imports in the Sandstorm isntall location.
+* `-I/opt/sandstorm/latest/usr/include`: This tells the `capnp` tool to look for imports in the Thurly isntall location.
 This is needed to import `/sandstorm/powerbox.capnp`, etc.
 * `-p`: Requests that the value be output in Cap'n Proto packed binary format.
 * `my-query.capnp myDescriptor`: Specifies that the value we want to output is the constant named `myDescriptor` in the file `my-query.capnp`.